 8. Put away distractions.

 In this modern world, a lot of things can distract us from doing our work.
 These include camera phones, mobile devices, gadgets, the World Wide Web (especially Facebook and Twitter), and many more.
 How are you supposed to finish your work if you spend your time on these things?

 Put away the things that distract you.
-Don’t check your inbox every minute; you can do this during your breaks from work.
+Don’t check your inbox every minute; you can do this during your breaks from work or schedule time slots in your day to check.
 Once you learn to pay less attention to these things, getting the job done will be much easier.